kp-org/qdkim/README.md

 Handle DKIM with eQmail or derivatives and alternatives.

 Name conventions:
-  - *qmail is a synonym for qmail, netqmai, eQmail, s/qmail and similar forks
+  - *qmail is a synonym for qmail, netqmail, eQmail, s/qmail and similar packages
   - OMAILHOME is the home directory, in qmail-1.03 '/var/qmail', include the sub- folders hierarchy.